What DrumHeads Are Saying About TigerBill's DrumBeat...

 ADAA Honoring Steve Gadd: The Bottom Line

 Although this 2-disc set contains over six hours of footage, most of it consists not of music but of drummers and others speaking from the heart about the impact Steve has had on their lives and on the world of music.
 And rightfully so.
 Throughout the years Steve has played with musicians from many varied styles and became the most in-demand session drummer on the planet with a unique style all his own.
 I believe he is the single most imitated drummer in the world.
 In 1983 Steve hooked up with DCI Music Video (the same producers of this DVD, now known as Hudson Music) and filmed the first instructional drumset video ever made.
-(Both of these early videos, Steve Gadd: Up Close and Steve Gadd: In Session, remain hot-sellers in the new DVD format to this day.)
+(Both of these early videos, Steve Gadd: Up Close and Steve Gadd: In Session, remain hot-sellers to this day.)

 There is no doubt about it.
 Steve Gadd is now and has been for nearly four decades the single most recognizable name in drumming.
 As such, I would think every drummer would want to view this DVD as it offers a glimpse into the life and music of a man who is a true legend in his own time.
 I thoroughly enjoyed it and highly recommend it.

-Join the largest, most Comprehensive Drum & Percussion site on the Web and
+Become a Free Member of the largest, most Comprehensive Drum Site on the Web

-Learn TigerBill's Innovative Tension Free Drumming techniques designed to take you to the next level!
+Learn TigerBill's Innovative Tension Free Drumming and take your chops to the next level

-Win Valuable Drum Stuff & Much More...
+& Much More...

 Click Here to Register as a Free Site Member

-Copyright © 1998-2008 by TigerMix.com, Inc.
+Copyright © 1998-2013 by TigerMix.com, Inc.

 All Rights Reserved.